How to Create a Proxmox Offline Repository Mirror for Air-Gapped Environments

 Proxy Connection

-proxmox-offline-mirror supports the use of HTTP/HTTPS proxies through environment variables, which makes it possible to operate in restricted network environments where direct internet access is not available.
+proxmox-offline-mirror supports the use of HTTP or HTTPS proxies through environment variables, which makes it possible to operate in restricted network environments where direct internet access is not available.
 The tool relies on the environment variable ALL_PROXY to determine whether requests should be routed through a proxy.

 export ALL_PROXY=http://myuser:mypassword@proxy.example.com:8080